German occupation of Luxembourg during World War I: Armistice

-The following day, American soldiers crossed the Franco-Luxembourgish border.
-Everywhere, they were fêted as liberators, in the spirit that Pershing had intended to inspire, and were met by bands and civilians waving flags, and were adorned with flowers.
-Luc Housse, the Mayor of Luxembourg City, told the advancing American army that the Germans had, on the whole, been disciplined and well-behaved in the previous three weeks: a marked improvement upon his numerous complaints earlier in the conflict.
+The following day, American soldiers crossed the Franco–Luxembourgish border.
+They were fêted as liberators, in the spirit that Pershing had intended to inspire, and were met by bands and civilians waving flags, and were adorned with flowers.
+Luc Housse, the Mayor of Luxembourg City, told the advancing American army that the Germans had, on the whole, been disciplined and well-behaved in the previous three weeks, a marked improvement upon his numerous complaints earlier in the conflict.
 Finally, on 22 November 1918, the German army completed its withdrawal from Luxembourg, ending its occupation.

 Germany's defeat created the perfect opportunity for the Allied powers to resolve the Luxembourgish question once and for all.
 By removing Luxembourg from Germany's sphere of influence, they hoped to guarantee its continued independence, and thus preserve the peace they had won.
 On 19 December, at the instigation of the British and French governments, the Luxembourgish government announced its withdrawal from the Zollverein and an end to the railway concessions that Luxembourg had previously granted Germany.